spencertipping/tau/doc/utf9.md

 ### Non-portable `(pid, fd)`
 It's sometimes useful to capture an FD from one process and send it to another; to do this, we can store a value inside a `pidfd` and serialize it across IPC lines, as long as the value never leaves the machine/container it's running on.

+Note that τ doesn't promise to stop you from sending pid/fds elsewhere, they just won't work outside of their original context.

+Also note that pid/fds may create race conditions, since the other process can close a file before you have accessed it.

 ### Non-portable heap refs
 Some UTF9 values will be too large for the ζ being used to carry them.
 Rather than expanding ζ or failing, we can "box" the value into a specially-allocated `u8[]`, then store a reference to that `u8[]` into ζ.

+**NOTE:** non-portable refs cannot be embedded into other data structures, even for local transit. τ data structures don't internally hold references to anything or support tracing GC, so it would defeat automatic memory allocation if these structures could be serialized into anything besides the toplevel.